Jun 02, 2026

 Italy Accademia di Belle Arti di Firenze

-Japan Waseda University, University of Tsukuba
+Japan Waseda University

 Mexico Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Querétero